Phone: (919) 760-8749

 RES-498 - Honors Thesis in Religion

 In conjunction with a faculty mentor, the student will formulate and conduct a research project that will culminate in a paper and a presentation.
 A research proposal form completed by the student and faculty mentor is required for registration.
 The project must meet Honors Program thesis requirements and conform to the thesis guidelines of the Department of Religious and Ethical Studies.
 Open to Honors students and Teaching Fellows during their junior or senior year.
+Prerequisite: 12 credits in RES or by permission of the instructor.

 RES-499 - Research in Religious and Ethical Studies